josh-collinsworth/joco-sveltekit/src/routes/blog/posts/lets-learn-css-variables.md

 Fortunately for us, this is the black-and-white part of the infomercial where the poor, hapless CSS author says “there’s got to be a better way,” and the announcer cheerfully replies, “well, now there is!” as the world bursts into color.
 Enter CSS variables!

-<Callout class="former-highlight">Fortunately for us, this is the black-and-white part of the infomercial where the poor, hapless CSS author says “there’s got to be a better way,” and the announcer cheerfully replies, “well, now there is!” as the world bursts into color.
-Enter CSS variables!</Callout>

 ## CSS Variable Basics